TIBCOSoftware/snappydata/docs/howto/load_data_into_snappydata_tables.md

 **Inferring schema from data file**

 A schema for the table can be inferred from the data file.
 Data is first introspected to learn the schema (column names and types) without requring this input from the user.
-The example below illustrates reading a parquet data source and creates a new columnar table in SnappyData.
+The example below illustrates reading a parquet data source and creates a new columnar table in TIBCO ComputeDB.
 The schema is automatically defined when the Parquet data files are read.

 ```pre
 val customerDF = snSession.read.parquet(s"quickstart/src/main/resources/customerparquet")